 This, in turn, is believed to be related to fibrosis and impaired immune response, but little is known about the sequence of events or causes of adverse changes.

-Although primary or congenital lymphedema is relatively rare, the condition is deeply debilitating.
+Although primary or congenital lymphedema is relatively rare, the condition is profoundly debilitating.
 In addition, secondary or acquired lymphedema is much more common and is particularly prevalent during filariasis and after breast cancer surgery in industrialized countries.

-Although lymphatic defects during lymphedema clearly lead to fluid accumulation, until recently, how they affected the ability of dendritic cells to move from the periphery to the drainage of the lymph nodes remained unexplored.
+Although lymphatic defects during lymphedema lead to fluid accumulation, until recently, how they affected the ability of dendritic cells to move from the periphery to the drainage of the lymph nodes remained unexplored.

 Pathophysiology of the lymphatic vessels